Canada Faqs

 CRA Business Number

 BIN stands for Business Identification Number.
-It is a nine digit number which identifies you business with the Ontario Ministry of Government Services.
-The service Ontario issues this number when you register your business with service Ontario to obtain a Master Business License.
+It is a nine-digit number that identifies your business with the Ontario Ministry of Government Services.
+The service Ontario issues this number when you register your business with Service Ontario to obtain a Master Business License.

 The BIN should not be confused with the BN (business number).
 These two numbers are completely different.
 The BN (business number) is issued by the Canada Revenue Agency and you use this number when filing and paying taxes.